JeSmyrna/SoftRes-Helper/README.md

 - 2 SR for each raid, one of them is the SR+ and has to be always the same, even attending with an alt
 - no double SR
 - no SR+ on mounts (can be ignored with this tool)

+Recommended Addons to use this tool:
+- https://github.com/Road-block/LootTracker/tree/master/LootTracker (Tracks all loot and trades)
+- https://raw.githubusercontent.com/Road-block/Select_AddOns/refs/heads/master/EkRaidAttend_2.42_11200.zip (takes not of attendeese, timed or manual while in raid)

 Current and future features: